melezhik/sparky/README.md

 ### Skip bootstrap

-Sparrowdo bootstrap takes a while, if you don't need bootstrap ( sparrow client is already installed at a target host ) use `bootstrap: false` option:
+Sparrowdo clinent bootstrap might take some time, disable bootstrap by ( if client is already installed on target host ) using `bootstrap: false` option:

 ```yaml
 sparrowdo: